This post contains affiliate links. For more information, see my disclosures here.

 You can read more about the differences between the Explore Series and the Maker here.

-That said, if you are an occasional crafter who only needs a machine a few times a year for holiday gifts or scrapbook retreats, the Explore Air and the Explore Air 2 are excellent machines at a more affordable price point.
-The Explore Air 2 offers a fast mode for certain materials and a wider variety of colors than the Explore Air.
-The Explore Air is becoming harder to find in stores but is available online from JOANN or from Consumer Crafts.
+That said, if you are an occasional crafter who only needs a machine a few times a year for holiday gifts or scrapbook retreats, the Explore Air 2 is an excellent machine at a more affordable price point.

 The above post contains affiliate links.
 For more information, see my disclosures here.